What IS Static Electricity?

 it's silly to require friction as part of the definition of the term

-Let't try to cut through the morass and clear thing up.
-Just avoid
+Let't try to cut through the morass and clear things up.
+Just

-asking about "static," since the answers are confusing.
-Here are several
+carefully avoid asking about "static," since any answers are confusing.

 - Clinging clothes make cracking noises when peeled apart.
 Why?!!!